VladSmirnou/Django_custom_auth_system/README.md

 ## Installation
 ```
+Manually:
   Install requirements.txt
   Set environment variables from .env-template
   Migrate DB
   Smtp backend is enabled by default, so change it first if you don't want to send a real email
+  PostgreSQL backends activated by default, comment it out and uncomment SQLite backends if you want to
+Docker compose:
+  Set environment variables from .env-template
+  Run docker compose command
 ```
 ## Features
 ```
 User signs up with an email instead of a username
 User can check if its password(s) was pwned or not
 User can reset its email without knowing the old one
+Docker compose support
 ```
 ## Features review
 - For the password check I'm using https://haveibeenpwned.com/ API.
 A user can check